-In July 2016, Joe Bertolino, Ed.D., was named the 12th president of Southern Connecticut State University, a public institution of 10,300 students in New Haven, Conn.
-President Joe, as he is affectionately known, has been a social justice educator for 25 years, and is passionate about student success and access to higher education.
+In July 2016, Joe Bertolino, Ed.D., was named the 12th President of Southern Connecticut State University, a public institution of 10,300 students in New Haven, Conn.
+President Joe, as he is affectionately known, has been a social justice educator for 28 years, and is passionate about student success and access to higher education.

-During his short time at the helm of Southern, he has outlined the following priorities: raising the University’s profile, expanding community outreach and partnerships; strategic enrollment recruitment and retention; and streamlining students’ path to earning a degree.
+During his short time at the helm of Southern, he has outlined the following priorities: raising the University’s profile, expanding community outreach and partnerships, strategic enrollment (recruitment and retention) and streamlining students’ paths to earning a degree.

-Early initiatives include a new marketing program that is reintroducing the University to the region and beyond; the University’s first comprehensive enrollment management plan and the creation of new degree programs, including a degree in Utilities Management and the first Doctorate of Social Work program in New England.
+Early initiatives include a new branding campaign that is reintroducing the University to the region and beyond, the creation of the University’s first comprehensive enrollment management plan and the creation of new degree programs, including a degree in Utilities Management and the first Doctorate of Social Work program in New England.
 Additionally, the University has partnered with the local community colleges and initiated new community partnerships at multiple levels to establish Southern as a good neighbor.

-President Bertolino has served on numerous national and local boards including the American Red Cross, the YMCA of the Pines, Catamount Arts, Northeast Vermont Boys & Girls Club, Northeast Vermont Youth Services, Northeast Vermont Regional Hospital, The Samara Fund and the St. Johnsbury Development Corporation, just to name a few.
-President Joe was appointed by Vermont Governor Peter Shumlin to serve on the New England Board of Higher Education.
-Currently, President Bertolino serves on the boards of the American Association of State Colleges & Universities; the American Council on Education (ACE) Council of Fellows; the American Association of University Administrators, the American Association of University Women, New Haven Mayors Economic Development Committee, New Haven Promise, the Central Connecticut Coast YMCA; and the New Haven International Festival of Arts and Ideas.
+Dr. Bertolino has served on numerous national and local boards including the American Red Cross, the YMCA of the Pines, Catamount Arts, Northeast Vermont Boys & Girls Club, Northeast Vermont Youth Services, Northeast Vermont Regional Hospital, The Samara Fund and the St. Johnsbury Development Corporation, just to name a few.
+President Joe was appointed by Vermont Governor, Peter Shumlin to serve on the New England Board of Higher Education.
+Currently, President Bertolino serves on the boards of the American Association of State Colleges & Universities; the American Council on Education (ACE) Council of Fellows; the American Association of University Administrators, the American Association of University Women, New Haven Mayors Economic Development Committee, New Haven Promise, the Central Connecticut Coast YMCA, and the New Haven International Festival of Arts.

 He earned his doctorate in higher education administration and organizational leadership from Columbia University, Teachers College in 2003, a master’s in social work from Rutgers University in 1990, and a bachelor of science in psychology and sociology from the University of Scranton in 1986.

-President Bertolino lives with his partner of 24 years, Bil Leipold, Ed.D., and his three dogs, Livingston (a Corgi), Wanamassa (a Shih Tzu), Willoughby (a Llasa-Cocker Spaniel Mix) and Woodlock (a Corgi).
+Dr. Bertolino lives with his partner of 25 years, Bil Leipold, Ed.D., and their three dogs, Wanamassa (a Shih Tzu), Willoughby (a Llasa-Cocker Spaniel Mix) and Woodlock (a Corgi).
 Together, Joe and Bil have twelve godchildren and two grandsons.